vrukshaliii/Vrukshali-26/README.md

 ## 🎓 About me
 - I love working in Backend and Cloud.
-I love coding(converting coffee into code😉) and you will find me always working on something new or building new things.
+I love building and breaking stuffs.
 - I'm AWS Community Builder🧡
 - I'm enthusiastic about what I do and I constantly learn new things.
 - In my spare time, you'll find me doing calligraphy and painting.